Agriculture Law

 The Purpose of Agricultural Laws

-U.S. agricultural laws serve a number of purposes.
-One is ensuring that food and fiber products are produced and distributed in a way that meets the needs of the American people.
-This type of regulation ensures that shortages and surpluses of agricultural products are kept in check and don’t affect the health of Americans or the economy.
+The U.S. Department of Agriculture (USDA) controls most agriculture laws.
+U.S. ag laws serve several purposes.
+One is ensuring that farmers produce food products in a way that meets the needs of the American people.
+These regulations ensure that shortages and surpluses of agricultural products are in check.
+This also relates to the health of Americans, the environment, and the economy.

-Protecting the rights of farmworkers is another tenent of agriculture laws.
-The federal Migrant and Seasonal Agricultural Worker Protection Act, for instance, provides financial assistance to farmers for constructing and renovating workers’ housing on their farms.
+Protecting the rights of farmworkers is another purpose of agriculture laws.
+The federal Migrant and Seasonal Agricultural Worker Protection Act provides financial assistance for constructing and renovating workers’ housing.
 This law also provides legal protections for farmworkers themselves.

 Agricultural Laws and the Environment

 Many agriculture laws were created to protect the environment.
 In 1969, Congress enacted the National Environmental Policy Act (NEPA).
-It requires that environmental significance be assessed on all federal projects such as dams and canals for agricultural irrigation.
+It requires assessing the environmental significance of federal projects.
+This includes dams and canals for agricultural irrigation.

-Under NEPA, projects deemed to have an effect on the environment require an environmental impact statement (EIS).
-An EIS contains a description of the project and its purpose, possible alternatives to the project, and a projection of how each of these alternatives will affect the environment.
-The EIS is then presented to the public for comment, after which a final EIS is released before work can begin on the project.
+Under NEPA, projects deemed to have an effect on the environment require an Environmental Impact Statement (EIS) that is presented to the public for comment.
+A final EIS is released before work can begin on the project.

-Another important environmental agriculture law is the Clean Water Act (CWA).
-The purpose of the CWA is to protect the physical, chemical and biological integrity of U.S. waterways.
+Another critical environmental agriculture law is the Clean Water Act (CWA).
+The purpose of the CWA is to protect the physical, chemical, and biological integrity of U.S. waterways.
 It requires permits to discharge pollution into navigable waters.
-The CWA also regulates source pollution created by agricultural run-off from fertilizers and pesticides.
+The CWA also regulates source pollution from agricultural run-off from fertilizers and pesticides.

-Yet another federal law relating to agriculture is the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA), initially passed by Congress in 1947 (revised in 1972 and 1996).
-FIFRA regulates the use, production and sale of chemicals used for control of agricultural pests.
-FIFRA also requires and regulates the labeling of all pesticides sold in the United States.
+Another federal law relating to agriculture is the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), passed by Congress in 1947.
+FIFRA regulates the use, production, and sale of chemicals used to control agricultural pests.
+FIFRA also regulates the labeling of all pesticides sold in the United States.

 Voluntary Agricultural Conservation Programs

-– The CRP is managed through the Farm Service Agency.
-It is most concerned with reducing soil erosion caused by agricultural activities.
-Producers who voluntarily enter this program enroll their land for a 10- to 15-year period during which they receive financial compensation for taking land out of production for the purposes of reducing soil loss, improving water quality and enhancing habitats for wildlife.
+- Conservation Reserve Program (CRP): This is most concerned with reducing soil erosion caused by agricultural activities.
+Producers who voluntarily enter this program enroll their land for a 10- to 15-year period.
+During this time, they receive financial compensation for taking land out of production to reduce soil loss, improve water quality, and enhance habitats for wildlife.

-– The CSP also provides technical and financial aid to farmers who enact measures to conserve water, soil, energy, wildlife and plant life on their lands.
+- Conservation Stewardship Program (CSP): The CSP provides technical and financial aid to farmers for conserving their lands’ water, soil, energy, wildlife, and plant life.
 CSP funds are also available for tribal lands used for agricultural purposes.
-The CSP is operated by the NRCS.
+The NRCS operates the CSP.